nishihatapalmer/TreeTable/README.md

 When a node expands or collapses, the model fires a `TreeTableEvent`, which you can subscribe to.
 A listener has the option of cancelling the event.
 It is allowed to make modifications to the tree structure for the node being processed and any of its children.
 It must not modify other areas of the tree.

-### Icons
-To supply icons for nodes in the tree column, override `TreeTableModel.getNodeIcon(node)`.

-### Column

-The column which renders the tree is always the first column.
+//TODO: programmatic expansion of nodes.

 ## Rendering

 ### Tree column
+To supply icons for nodes in the tree column, override `TreeTableModel.getNodeIcon(node)`.

+//TODO: code example.

 By default, the tree column uses a `TreeTableCellRenderer`.
 You can use a different renderer (or a subclass) if you prefer, by specifying the renderer to use when you create the TableColumns in the `model.getTableColumn()` method.
 TableColumns let you set the cell renderer and the cell editor to use for that column.

 If implementing a different tree renderer, you should also implement a `TreeClickHandler` which determines whether a click in this column is an expand or collapse event.
 Then set the `TreeClickHandler` using `model.setTreeClickHandler()`